secureprivacy/veridaq-website/BLOG_ARCHITECTURE.md

-# Blog Architecture – Static-First Delivery
+# Blog Architecture – Pure Static HTML

-The Veridaq blog now delivers a **single static experience** for every visitor and crawler.
-Each listing page and individual post is pre-rendered as HTML during the build, stored inside `public/`, and served directly by Netlify without any user-agent detection or client-side redirects.
-The React SPA remains available for application routes, but the blog itself operates entirely from static files and the SPA is explicitly bypassed for `/blog` URLs.
+The Veridaq blog delivers a **pure static HTML experience** for every visitor and crawler.
+Each listing page and individual post is pre-rendered as HTML during the build, stored inside `public/`, and served directly by Netlify.
+The React SPA **never loads** for blog routes - visitors receive only static HTML/CSS files with zero JavaScript execution.
+The SPA remains available for application routes (homepage, CMS, etc.), but blog paths are completely isolated from the SPA.

 ---